Naftna Industrija Srbije: 2008–2022

+2022–present

+In May 2022, the ownership structure was changed, with Gazprom Neft transferring 6.15% of shares to Gazprom, to avoid international sanctions on oil embargo introduced as reaction to the 2022 Russian invasion of Ukraine.
+The sanctions however came into effect in December 2022 when the supply of Russian crude oil through the Adria oil pipeline from Croatia ceased.
+Non-Russian oil could still be imported through the pipeline.
+As of 2023, the company has 5,101 employees and 3.370 billion euros in revenue, making it the second largest company in Serbia by total revenue.

+On 10 January 2025 United States announced sanctions on NIS which were meant to take place on 28 February.
+On 15 January 2025, Belgrade Stock Exchange halted all trading on NIS stocks for next 13 days, as a consequence of announced sanctions by the United States.
+The introduction of the sanctions was delayed multiple times before coming into effect on 9 October 2025.

 Operations

 Exploration and production

 NIS is the only company in Serbia which deals with exploration and production of crude oil and gas, as well as with production of geothermal energy.
 The company disposes with all necessary equipment for the performance of a whole range of complex activities such as geophysical exploration, control of production of crude oil, gas and geothermal energy.
 The majority of NIS oil fields are located on the territory of Serbia, in the province of Vojvodina, but upstream has business operations both in Serbia and abroad.
 In 2011 NIS started to expand business in south-east Europe: in Bosnia and Herzegovina, Romania and Hungary.

 Energy

 NIS is engaged in the production of electrical and thermal energy from traditional and renewable resources, the production and sale of compressed natural gas, sale of natural gas, trade of electrical energy, development and implementation of strategically important energy projects, as well as the projects for improving energy efficiency.
 In terms of electric energy trade, NIS is present on the markets of Serbia, Bosnia and Herzegovina, Romania, Slovenia and Hungary, as well as North Macedonia.